Wearable robots for injury prevention in manual labor tasks

 Dr. Greg Sawicki

-Dr. Ani Mazumdar
+Dr. Anirban Mazumdar

 Sandia National Labs